 Andy: My dream came true of starting a real NGO to work with Chinese families and professionals.
 Shari and I are on the board along with seven Chinese professionals and business people.
 It provides a great platform to make a difference in China with ELG as a sister organization.

 Shari: Definitely.
-We have a fantastic full time program.
+We have a fantastic full-time program.
 We are often told it is better than what some families receive in the US.
 We are using proven methodologies, have exciting theme based learning, and staff that are truly exceptional.
-We are always trying to improve but I’m very proud of what we have accomplished at The Innovative Learning Center and in our clinic.
+We are always trying to improve but I’m very proud of what we have accomplished at .